frankencode/kissmalloc/README.md

 ## Dependencies

 *kissmalloc* is build to run on any modern POSIX compatible operating system.
 For performance reasons it utilizes some gcc compiler intrinsics (e.g. `__builtin_ctz`).
+Building the library in debug mode in addition requires valgrind headers.

-Let me know if you run into problems!
+*__Let me know if you run into problems!__*

 ## How to use